-Google Adwords Search Network Guide for Professionals
+Google Ads Search Network for Professionals

 Google AdWords gives marketers an opportunity to showcase their ads ahead of organic searches through various network types.
-One such major network type and the topic of discussion in this article is search network.
+One such major network type and the topic of discussion in this article is the search network.
 Google AdWords course extensively revolves around Google Adwords metrics and search network, therefore, most digital marketing institutes give more priority to this network in their Google AdWords course.

 Search Network only” campaign subtypes